 Patient Encounter Tracking

 The University of Minnesota Medical School has compiled a list of patient encounters, including diagnoses and procedures, that third- and fourth-year students must encounter prior to graduation from medical school.
-This list identifies the clerkships in which students are most likely to encounter the clinical conditions and the possible levels of medical student responsibility.
+This list also identifies the clerkships in which students are most likely to encounter the clinical conditions.